sgh185/sgh185.github.io/_pages/about.md

   - /about.html
 ---

+---

 I'm an undergraduate pursuing a bachelor’s degree in CS at Northwestern University.
 At my time at NU, I've primarily focused my studies on computer systems, and I've worked as an undergraduate researcher and teaching assistant at NU's Department of Computer Science.

-My research interests lie in compilers, code-analyses and transformations, operating systems, and new technologies at the intersection of different layers of the computer systems stack
+My research interests lie in compilers, code analyses and transformations, operating systems, and new technologies at the intersection of different layers of the computer systems stack
 --- "blending".